2018 TALES RULES FORMULATED BY THE GREATER DETROIT SOARING AND HIKING SOCIETY

 7.2.
 The group assignments after the first round will be done based on the accumulated score of the previous round(s) and not by random distribution.
 The highest scoring groups will be flown last and the lowest scoring groups will be flown first.

-8. Penalty Assessments
+8. Bonus and Penalty Assessments Example:

 8.1.
 Any penalty points incurred will be subtracted from the pilot’s round score